stanfordhaskell/cs43/index.markdown

 algebraic data types, type inference, lenses and optics, effect systems, concurrency and parallelism, and dependent types.

-- Lectures: Mon / Wed: 4:30pm - 5:50pm, in Building 200, Room 030
+- Lectures: Tue / Thu: 4:30pm - 5:50pm, in Building 200, Room 030
 - Instructors: Isaac Scheinfeld, Adithya Ganesh, Patrick DeMichele
 - Advisor: Jerry Cain
 - Office Hours: TBD, twice weekly

 ## Resources

 There is no formal textbook.
-Lecture notes will be released at least a week before material is covered in class.
-A list of resources can be found here, and will be updated with additional material as the class progresses.
+[Lecture notes](/notes.html) will be released at least a week before material is covered in class.
+A list of resources can be found [here](/resources.html), and will be updated with additional material as the class progresses.
 We recommend the [Haskell wikibook](https://en.wikibooks.org/wiki/Haskell) and [Learn You a Haskell](http://learnyouahaskell.com/chapters) as primary free references.